amorriscode/anthonymorris.dev/data/projects/poke.md

 As with all of my indie projects, we used [Tailwind](https://tailwindcss.com/) to style the app.
 The developer experience continues to be a breeze.
 It's actually _fun_ iterating on design when using Tailwind.

 We used [Twilio](https://www.twilio.com/) for auth.
 Since users need their phone number to receive our reminders, it just made sense.
 It was my first time using Twilio.
-Everything went pretty smoothly (except that one outage that cause an App Store rejection).
+Everything went pretty smoothly (except that one outage that caused an App Store rejection).

 ---